iwanders/pico2w_thing_91c27/board/README.md

 - Q1 brightness group needs 10/80 * 20mA = 2.5mA, so $R=\frac{V_s - V_f}{I_f}$, `(5-2)/2.5e-3` = 1200 ohm.
 - Avg needs 10/166 * 20mA = 1.2mA, so $R=\frac{V_s - V_f}{I_f}$, `(5-2)/1.2e-3` = 2500 ohm.
 - S2 brightness group needs 10/252 * 20mA = 0.8mA, so $R=\frac{V_s - V_f}{I_f}$, `(5-2)/0.8e-3` = 3750 ohm.

+10k is dim, but still easily visisble, makes the 'dot' visible.
+5.1k is present, but not overly bright.
+3.3k is also fine.
+Doesn't seem to be super bright like the green one is.
+2k is definitely getting to 'no longer an indicator light'

 #### Green
 VBus is from USB, so 5V, the pin sinks.